wso2/docs-mi/en/docs/install-and-setup/install/running-the-mi-dashboard.md

         node_id = "dev_node_2"
         ```

-    2. Be sure to change the host and port number of the `dashboard_url` in the above configuration if you have changed the default host and port for the dashboard.
+    2. Be sure to change the host and port number of the `dashboard_url` in the above configuration if you have changed the default host and port for the ICP server.

     !!!
 Info
         See the section on [configuring the MI servers for the dashboard]({{base_path}}/observe-and-manage/working-with-monitoring-dashboard/#step-2-configure-the-mi-servers) for more information.